HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/servers/new-hpovserverprofileconnection.md

 ## Description

-A helper function to assist with connections when creating (New-HPOVServerProfile) or editing (Set-HPOVProfile) a server profile.
+A helper function to assist with connections when creating (New-HPOVServerProfile) or editing (Set-HPOVServerProfile) a server profile.

 ## Examples